cometa-rocks/cometa_documentation/cometa_features.md

 <img src="img\feature_screens\information_section.jpg" width="800px">

 #### Refer To Report
 Cometa will display a list of network responses within the step report.
 This list will show which network responses were received during each step.
-Specifically, if an step that takes 2 seconds to execute, any network responses received during those 2 seconds will be stored alongside the step.
+Specifically, if a step takes 2 seconds to execute, any network responses received during those 2 seconds will be stored alongside the step.

 In the OPTIONS section of the Step Report, you should find the following icon.